Collagen, type VI, alpha 2

 Collagen alpha-2(VI) chain is a protein that in humans is encoded by the COL6A2 gene.

 Function

 This gene encodes one of the three alpha chains of type VI collagen, a beaded filament collagen found in most connective tissues.
 The product of this gene contains several domains similar to von Willebrand factor type A domains.
 These domains have been shown to bind extracellular matrix proteins, an interaction that explains the importance of this collagen in organizing matrix components.
-Mutations in this gene are associated with Bethlem myopathy 1, Ullrich congenital muscular dystrophy 1, and autosomal recessive myosclerosis myopathy.
+Pathogenic variants in this gene are associated with collagen VI-related dystrophies, a spectrum of disorders that includes Bethlem muscular dystrophy, intermediate collagen VI-related dystrophy, and Ullrich congenital muscular dystrophy.
+Certain biallelic COL6A2 variants have also been associated with a phenotype referred to as myosclerosis.
 Three transcript variants have been identified for this gene.